How CAN Custodial Parents Support Non-Custodial Parents? (Part 2)

 • Give suggestions to the NCP about what your child is interested in so they can connect with them.
 As the CP you know what they are watching, listening too, and who their friends are.

-• Include the NCP in daily activities of child (like a text or emails to teachers) so NCP has "talking points" with a child this also let’s child know mom and dad are talking and cannot be manipulated
+• Include the NCP in the daily activities of your child (like a text or emails to teachers) so the NCP has "talking points" with the child.
+This also lets the child know mom and dad are talking and cannot be manipulated

 • Involve the NCP insignificant events of the child (holidays, birthdays, school events)

-• Include NCP in discipline decisions, goals for child, problem-solving with child
+• Include NCP in discipline decisions, goals for the child, and problem-solving with the child

 • Give the child suggestions of what they can do with NCP